boschresearch/shellmock/README.md

 - `mktemp`
 - `rm`

-On Debian-based systems, they can be installed via:
+On Debian-based systems, if they are not already pre-installed, they can be installed via:

 ```bash
 sudo apt install -yqq bash coreutils